 Simple return is calculated by dividing your current earnings (your overall gain or loss plus bonuses and rewards minus any fees) by your net contributions (your total contributions minus your total withdrawals).

 For example, if you’d invested £1,000 and it grew to £1,100 after a year, your current earnings would be £100.
 To calculate your simple return, you’d divide your current earnings of £100 by your net contribution of £1,000, which results in a simple return of 10%.

 At Moneybox, you can calculate your simple return using the current earnings and net contributions shown on your Breakdown screen.

 Using our first example, if you withdrew £500 at the end of the year, you’d now find your simple return to be 20% (calculated by dividing £100 by £500).
 This doesn’t mean that your investment performance has increased by 10%, it just means the withdrawal reduced the total balance in your account that the increase in value is compared against.

-This is why we introduced time-weighted returns, which is an alternative way to measure how your investments have performed, and it removes the skewing effect.
+This is why we introduced time-weighted return, which is an alternative way to measure how your account has performed, and it removes the skewing effect.

 So if you see ‘n/a’ displayed for your simple return, don’t worry, it just means that your simple return has been heavily skewed by your withdrawals.
-In this scenario, using time-weighted returns might be a more effective way to see how your investments have performed.
+In this scenario, using time-weighted return might be a more effective way to see how your account has performed.